 Critically acclaimed by virtually every major outlet covering classical music, American mezzo-soprano Jamie Barton is increasingly recognized for how she uses her powerful instrument offstage – lifting up women, queer people, and other marginalized communities.
 Her lively social media presence on Instagram and Twitter (@jbartonmezzo) serves as a hub for conversations about body positivity, social justice issues, and LGBTQ+ rights.
 In recognition of her iconic performance at the Last Night of the Proms, Ms. Barton was named 2020 Personality of the Year at the BBC Music Magazine Awards.
 She is also the winner of the International Opera Awards Readers’ Award, Beverly Sills Artist Award, Richard Tucker Award, and BBC Cardiff Singer of the World Competition, for which The Guardian described her as “a great artist, no question, with an imperturbable steadiness of tone, and a nobility of utterance that invites comparison not so much with her contemporaries as with mid-20th century greats such as Kirsten Flagstad.”

-Praised by Gramophone as having “the sort of instrument you could listen to all day, in any sort of repertoire,” Ms. Barton has appeared in concert with the New York Philharmonic, Philadelphia Orchestra, and Rotterdam Philharmonic, as well as the symphony orchestras of Atlanta, Baltimore, Dallas, Iceland, London, Munich, Orlando, Paris, Prague, Czech Republic, Oulu, Pittsburgh, Toronto, and Valencia, Spain.
+Praised by Gramophone as having “the sort of instrument you could listen to all day, in any sort of repertoire,” Ms. Barton has appeared in concert with the New York Philharmonic, Philadelphia Orchestra, NDR Elbphilharmonie, and Rotterdam Philharmonic, as well as the symphony orchestras of Atlanta, Baltimore, Birmingham, Cologne, Dallas, Iceland, London, Munich, Orlando, Paris, Prague, Czech Republic, Oulu, Pittsburgh, Toronto, and Valencia, Spain.
 She has performed with Yo-Yo Ma and Emanuel Ax at Tanglewood, and in recital across the U.S. and U.K., including tours with pianists Kathleen Kelly, Bradley Moore, and James Baillieu, with appearances at London’s Barbican Centre, Carnegie Hall, Celebrity Series of Boston, John F. Kennedy Center for the Arts, and Wigmore Hall.

 Winner of the BBC Music Magazine Vocal Award, Ms. Barton’s debut solo album, All Who Wander, featuring songs by Mahler, Dvorak, and Sibelius, was also shortlisted for the International Classical Music Awards and Gramophone Classical Music Awards.
 Most recently, Unexpected Shadows, her critically acclaimed album with composer and pianist Jake Heggie, was nominated for a Grammy® Award for Best Classical Solo Vocal Album.
 Ms. Barton and Mr. Heggie’s subsequent recital tour to Frankfurt, London, Atlanta, Washington, D.C., and Berkeley, California was warmly received, with the San Francisco Chronicle writing, “Barton is both a powerhouse and a whisperer.
 In performance, the Georgia-born artist can unleash a torrent of vocal sound that seems unconquerable in its heft and intensity – then turn on a dime and shape an intimate melodic phrase with aching subtlety.
 It’s an astonishing, almost otherworldly combination of gifts.”